 Boron Allotropes take several forms and account for boron’s presence in multiple natural and man-made products.
-Allotropes are different structural forms of an element: the atoms are bonded together in a different ways. for example, carbon has diamond and graphene forms.
-Each allotrope has a distinct arrangement of atoms and their binding electrons and as a result very different physical and chemical properties.
-There are many Boron Allotropes and and these can be seen in the wide range of minerals, forms and uses of Boron.
+Allotropes are different structural forms of an element: the atoms are bonded differently. for example, carbon has diamond and graphene forms.
+Each allotrope has a distinct arrangement of atoms and their binding electrons, resulting in very different physical and chemical properties.
+There are many Boron Allotropes, which can be seen in the wide range of minerals, forms, and uses of Boron.

 Boron is found everywhere: glass, ceramics, plastics, dyes, lubricants, pesticides, fertilizers, explosives, drugs, insecticides, fungicides, flame retardant materials, food preservatives, cosmetics, toothpaste, detergents, paints, adhesives, rubber products, textiles, paper, fibers, insulation, semiconductors, batteries, catalysts, pharmaceuticals.
 The list goes on.